Loyalty Points optimization

 What are transfer bonuses and how do they work?

 Transfer bonuses are limited-time promotions offered by credit card programs (Amex, Chase, Citi, Capital One) that give you extra points when transferring to airline or hotel partners.
-A typical bonus is 20-40% extra points.
+Bonuses commonly run 10% to 40% extra points.
 For example, a 30% bonus to British Airways means transferring 100,000 bank points yields 130,000 Avios.
-Bonuses are time-limited and not announced on a predictable schedule.
+Bonuses are time-limited, are not announced on a predictable schedule, and have become less frequent in recent years, so plan around the transfer you need rather than around a bonus you are hoping for.

 How do I know if a points redemption is a good value?